 This re-certification acknowledges our on-going efforts to reduce CO2 emissions, as demonstrated by the further 6.7% reduction achieved between 2014 and 2016.
 This progress has been achieved through a number of initiatives, including:

 We use a considerable amount of timber and paper products in our work.
 Timber is used in a wide variety of applications from lock gate construction to towpath repairs and fencing works.

 We are long standing member of the World Wildlife Fund - Global Forest Trade Network (GFTN) and fully support the aims of the group in encouraging the use of sustainably sourced forest products.

-We are fully committed to the use of credibly sourced timber.
-Our policy is to buy Forest Stewardship Council (FSC) approved materials.
-During 2015 we are very proud that our use of sustainability sourced timber rose even higher to 98%.
+We are fully committed to the use of credibly sourced timber and our policy is to purchase Forest Stewardship Council (FSC) approved or verified recycled forestry products.
+97% of our purchases met this standard in 2016.